DWill1440/readme-generator/README.md

 ## Contributing

-lkadsjf
+Made with ❤️ by DeMario Williams

 ## Tests

 To run tests, run the following command:

 ```
-alkjdsf
+npm test
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at alkdsfj.
-You can find more of my work at [a;lkjadfd](https://github.com/a;lkjadfd/).
+If you have any questions about the repo, open an issue or contact me directly at dwill2think@gmail.com.
+You can find more of my work at [DWill1440](https://github.com/DWill1440/).